Special Events in Tulsa

 - Insurance: Any Special Event which

-necessitates the closing of a street or sidewalk, and any Special
+necessitates the closing or using a street or sidewalk, venue for a

-Event which includes the serving or consumption of alcoholic
+includes the serving or consumption of alcoholic beverages and/or

-place on private property, including parking lots, for any amount
+is taking place on private property, including parking lots, for

-of time, you may need a Zoning Clearance Permit.
-Please contact the
+any amount of time, you may need a Zoning Clearance Permit.
+Please

 approval from the City's Board of Adjustment, the exception to this